-Purpose: To configure the primary SIP Server Application object for high availability.
+To configure the primary SIP Server Application object for high availability.

-- 1. Stop the SIP Server service on the primary and backup hosts.
-Genesys SIP Server services can be stopped by using the Windows Services dialog box. - 2.
+- 1. Stop the SIP Server applications on the primary and backup hosts.
+Genesys SIP Server applications can be stopped by using the Genesys Solution Control Interface. - 2.
 Open the Configuration Manager. - 3.
 Select the Applications folder, and right-click the SIP Server Application object that you want to configure as the primary SIP Server.
 Select Properties. - 4.
-Click the Options tab. - a.
-Select the TServer section. - i.
-Set the sip-port option to the port number that will be used by both the primary and backup SIP Server applications.
+Click the Options tab.